thoughtspot/thoughtspot.github.io/_appliance/hardware/parameters-nodesconfig.md

 **IPMIGateway**	The IP of the Intelligent Platform Management Interface (IPMI) gateway, in the form 000.000.000.000.
 For example, 192.168.4.1.

-**Timezone**	The timezone the majority of your ThoughtSpot users are in, in the form Country/City.
+**Timezone**	The timezone you are setting up the hardware in, in the form Country/City.
 For example, America/Los_Angeles.
-To find your timezone and a city you can use to identify it, use [this timezone list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+To find your timezone and a city you can use to identify it, use [this timezone map](https://www.timeanddate.com/time/map/).

 **NTPServers**	The address of your company’s Network Time Protocol (NTP) server.
 If your company does not have an NTP server, you can use one of ThoughtSpot’s, as listed in [the nodes.config]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html#autodiscovery-of-one-node-example) example under NTPServers.
 For example, 0.centos.pool.ntp.org.

 **DNS**	The address of your company’s Domain Name Server (DNS).
 For example, 192.168.2.200,8.8.8.8.

-{% include warning.html content="Configure only two DNS servers.
-ThoughtSpot does not support configuration of three DNS servers." %}

-{% include note.html content="You can only edit DNS settings with this command if you are deploying ThoughtSpot on hardware.
-ThoughtSpot does not support using <code>set-config</code> to edit your DNS settings for cloud deployment." %}

 **SearchDomains**	The domain of your company or organization, in the form example.company.com.